sembian-m/LoadTime/docs/PRIVACY.md

 ### Data Collection

 We do not collect any personal data from users.
-We use Google Analytics solely to log the page load events of the extension's popup.
-This helps us understand traffic patterns and improve the user experience.
-All data collected is anonymized to ensure your privacy.
-We do not track or store any information that could be used to identify individual users.
+Users' browsing activities remain completely private, and we do not track or store any information that could identify individual users.
+To analyze extension performance, we rely on Google Analytics enabled within the Chrome Developer Console, without any separate integration in the extension code.
+For more information on how Google handles privacy, please refer to Google’s [Privacy Policy](https://policies.google.com/privacy).

 ### Data Sharing

-We do not share the statistics collected by "Load Time" with any third parties.
-For more information about how Google handles this data, please refer to Google’s [Privacy Policy](https://policies.google.com/privacy).
+No personal data is collected or shared with third parties.

 ### Data Security

-We are committed to data security and rely on Google Analytics to handle the data securely.
-The data collected by the extension is anonymized and used solely for improving the user experience.
+Since the extension does not collect or store any personal data, we do not anticipate any security concerns related to personal data.

 ### Changes to this Privacy Policy